Need some tips for the back cover copy of a print layout? Here’s what we’ve learned over the years…

 First, here are a few technical tips to keep in mind:

 - Quotes (from the manuscript or reviews/endorsements from others): If you’d like to include a quote, please let us know if it’s still in progress.
 We recommend a maximum of 1 quote from the book, or 1-3 quotes from others, or a combo of both.
-But please keep in mind these should be short and sweet and do count toward the word count recommendations above (i.e. aim for less than 250 words total).
+But please keep in mind these should be short and sweet and do count toward the word count recommendations above (i.e. aim for less than 200 words total when adding all back text).

 - Author bio: If you include an author bio on the back (and, again, we suggest seriously considering an About the Author page inside the book, especially if you’re using a 5.5×8.5” trim size or smaller), it should be significantly shorter than the back text (aim for 75-100 words max).
 But a link to your website or other social media is often more effective because the reader can visit you online to learn more about you personally while also learning about your other books.